 1. Opening statement

-This statement is made in accordance with the Modern Slavery Act 2015 for the financial year ending 31 December 2018 and sets out the steps that Verizon Media has taken to prevent Modern Slavery in its business operations and supply chain.
-This statement also sets out some of the measures Verizon Media intends to take, including reviewing our processes and policies.
+This statement is made in accordance with the Modern Slavery Act 2015 for the financial year ending 31 December 2019 and sets out the steps that Verizon Media has taken to prevent Modern Slavery in its business operations and supply chain.
+This statement also sets out some of the measures Verizon Media intends to take going forward, including reviewing our processes and policies.

 2. Structure of the organisation

-Verizon Media is a group of companies that includes Oath Inc. and the Oath (UK) Limited subsidiaries and affiliates, which operating companies are part of the Verizon Communications Inc. group of companies ("Verizon Group").
+Verizon Media is a group of companies that includes Verizon Media Inc., Oath Inc. and the Oath (UK) Limited and their respective subsidiaries and affiliates, which operating companies are part of the Verizon Communications Inc. group of companies ("Verizon Group").

 In January 2019, Verizon Group announced that it was creating a “Verizon Media” group to include the companies previously operating as “Oath”.
 While this statement is submitted on behalf of Verizon Media, it also further describes actions taken by the Verizon Group on behalf of all of its subsidiaries, including its UK subsidiaries, in respect of supply chain due diligence.

 To find out more about the nature of our business, please click http://VerizonMedia.com.

 As an information and digital content delivery company, the majority of our procurement activities are related to the purchase from third party suppliers of IT equipment, office related materials, and professional services.
 Verizon Media also has key agreements with various business partners in relation to search and advertising services, sales operations, technology and intellectual property licensing, and product development, promotion, and distribution.